 One of our hopes for WYG was that it would increase access to grief support for so many people who couldn’t access traditional grief support, all over the world.
 We hoped it would address various types of loss, not just death loss.
 Because, despite extensive research on non-death losses, many grief support programs are limited exclusively to bereavement-related grief (grief after a death).
 They typically don’t offer services for those grieving chronic and ambiguous losses.

-Non-death, chronic and ambiguous losses often disproportionality impact communities of color, and yet the support for these types of grief are absent in the communities that need them most.
-But ultimately, we are still a white-run organization that knows we need to be more thoughtful, more deliberate, and aware of our own limitations and biases in the support we offer.
+Non-death, chronic, and ambiguous losses often disproportionality impact communities of color—and yet the support for these types of grief are absent in the communities that need them most.
+I want to note that, ultimately, we are still a white-run organization that knows we need to be more thoughtful, more deliberate, and aware of our own limitations and biases in the support we offer.

 Seven years after founding WYG, we are still aware that movement is slow in ensuring that grief research, narratives, and support programs are representative of and available to all who need them.

 We need to begin by recognizing our own biases that come from the education we had and our experiences with grief.
 The voices online that dominate the grief space are, unfortunately, not very diverse.
-Us included!
+Yes, us included.

 We don’t represent the global experience of grief.
 So here at WYG, we are working to becoming more deliberate about sharing other articles, books, podcasts, research, and voices of people who have been underrepresented in grief support.